nsv-format/nsv/README.md

 For an implementation to "support" a given spec version, it must
 1. Support **all** required labels
 2. **If** it interprets any optional labels, it must match the semantics described in spec exactly
+3. Provide a way to view the full list of optional features, with indication of which ones are implemented (in whichever way is appropriate for the technology)

 Major version bumps are reserved for changes that would break existing implementation.
 A breakage means "the tool cannot interpret the file while omitting it's optional labels".